onflow/docs/docs/tutorials/user-accounts-and-wallets.md

 ---
 title: Flow User Accounts & Wallets
-sidebar_title: User Accounts & Wallets
+sidebar_label: User Accounts & Wallets
 ---

 Each Flow blockchain user owns an account that holds their digital assets (e.g. currencies or NFTs).
 A Flow account is identified by an 8-byte address and is controlled by one or more public/private key pairs.
 Whoever has access to the private key can sign a transaction to access the assets inside the account.